Christmas Stollen – Original Dresden Stollen Recipe

 - 5 g Stollen Spice Mix (~1 tbsp)

-- Let the dough rest for about 30 minutes.
+- Let the dough rest for about 30 minutes in a warm place.

 Fruit and nuts mix: